Psypher9/connect-csharp-sdk/README.md

 Square Connect C# SDK [![Build Status](https://travis-ci.org/square/connect-csharp-sdk.svg?branch=master)](https://travis-ci.org/square/connect-csharp-sdk)[![NuGet version](https://badge.fury.io/nu/Square.Connect.svg)](https://badge.fury.io/nu/Square.Connect)
 ==================

-**If you have feedback about the new SDKs, or just want to talk to other Square Developers, request an invite to the new [slack community for Square Developers](https://docs.google.com/forms/d/e/1FAIpQLSfAZGIEZoNs-XryKqUoW3atFQHdQw5UqXLMOVPq3V4DEq-AJw/viewform?usp=sf_link#response=ACYDBNj5LFgPy8Tcac2gSgv_IjXvgWsPy2CO2xTXwnc0OSSxCvWFgc7SCDHvVQ)**
+**If you have feedback about the new SDKs, or just want to talk to other Square Developers, request an invite to the new [slack community for Square Developers](https://squ.re/2GUW1SQ)**

 This repository contains the released C# client SDK.
 Check out our [API specification repository](https://github.com/square/connect-api-specification) for the specification and template files we used to generate this.

 ## Frameworks supported
-- .NET 4.5 or later
+- .NET Standard 2.0

 ## Usage
 ### **Obtain from [NuGet package manager](https://www.nuget.org/packages/Square.Connect/) (Recommended)**